CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/8 Domain Modelling - exam questions.md

 ### What’s the decomposition principle for functional and object-oriented decomposition?

 - **Functional decomposition** breaks down the system according to the functions it performs, leading to a centralized hierarchy.
+Good with stable requirements or single function.
 - **Object-oriented decomposition** divides the system based on objects it manipulates, distributing responsibilities across "is-a" hierarchies.
+Better for complex and evolving systems.

 ### Can you give the advantages and disadvantages for functional decomposition?
 What about object-oriented decomposition?

-#### Functional Decomposition:
+**Functional Decomposition**:

 - **Advantages**:
   - Suited for stable requirements or single-function systems.